cjiang2/AgeEstimateAdience/README.md

 Age and Gender Estimation Using Convolutional Neural Network with Adience Dataset

 ## Note
-This project will completely focus on age and gender prediction using Adience dataset.
-The purpose of this project is to construct and compare the training complexity, prediction accuracy and possibilitiy of real-time application among different CNN network architectures.
+This project will focus on age and gender prediction using Adience dataset.
+The purpose of this project is to construct and demo popular CNN network architectures using Tensorflow with image classification task.

 ## Prerequisites